devjadiya/wikisciencecompetition/README.md

 ## Core Features

-This website is a feature-rich platform designed to manage a national-level competition with a global audience.
+This website is a feature-rich platform designed to manage a national-level science and photography competition with a global audience.

 ### User Experience & Design
 - **Fully Responsive Design**: Mobile-first approach ensures a seamless experience across all devices, from phones to desktops.